tvfb85/CV/README.md

 #### Makers Academy (Feb 2017 to May 2017)

-- Coding bootcamp in London specialising in front and back-end development
-- Specialisms: Test-driven development, pair-programming and independent learning
+- Coding bootcamp in London specialising in test-driven development, pair-programming and independent learning
 - In addition to learning various programming languages, frameworks and design principles, I was able to realise my passion for coding with like-minded individuals.

 #### Sussex University (Oct 2004 - Jun 2007)